amyklopfen/shopping-cart-project/README.md

 my_receipt = (datetime.datetime.now().strftime("%Y-%m-%d-%H-%M-%S"))

 #use html coding for nicer format in output file
+#open(), 'w' commands creates and opens new file for writing
+#file.write() will write the text to the new file
 with open("receipt-" + my_receipt + ".txt", "w") as file:
     file.write("-----------")
     file.write("\n")